thoughtbot/superglue/docs/traversal-guide.md

 ```

-Thats the basics of traversing with Breezy.
+That's the basics of traversing with Breezy.
 A lot of modern SPA functionality can be achieved by just a few lines of code.
 Head over to (recipes)[#recipes] to learn more.